R-Parker/hello-world/Readme.txt

-git config --global user.email "<EMAIL>": email recorded with commits git init: creates repository in selected folder git status: indicates the status of commits for the current folder git add <FILENAME>: stages the file for the next commits git commit -m "<DESCRIPTION OF CHANGES MADE>"
+git config --global user.email "<EMAIL>": email recorded with commits git init: creates repository in selected folder git status: indicates the status of commits for the current folder git add <FILENAME>: stages the file for the next commit git add .: stages all files in directory for the next commit git commit -m "<DESCRIPTION OF CHANGES MADE>" git diff: show differences since last commit